-At this point, the Bionic Bar has become a staple on some of Royal Caribbean’s Quantum and Oasis-class ships.
-The stark, robot-tended bar is just what you might imagine out of a sci-fi flick.
-Order your beverage on one of many digital tablets around the bar, then watch as the robotic arm selects bottles, shakes, and pours concoctions before your drink slides across the bartop to you.
+The Bionic Bar has become a staple on some of Royal Caribbean’s Quantum and Oasis-class ships.
+Here, you may order your beverage on one of many digital tablets around the bar, and watch the robotic arm selecting bottles and pouring concoctions.

-This isn’t usually a bar that many people become regulars at — given the lack of a human bartender which oftentimes keeps people coming back to the same place — but it’s definitely a must-visit at least once or twice during a sailing.
+This isn’t usually a bar that many people become regulars at — given the lack of a human bartender, which often keeps people returning to the same place — but it’s a must-visit at least once or twice during a sailing.